gradle/gradle/design-docs/jdk9-support.md

 ### Implementation details

+This story should **not** use the `ApiStubGenerator` yet.
+Instead, it should:
+- implement a new `org.gradle.language.base.internal.tasks.ApiCreatorTask` that takes a class directory as an input, as well as an `ApiSpec` and generates a new `apiClasses` directory.
+- the API classes directory should be filtered according to the `APISpec`.
+It is not expected that the output classes are stripped out from their non public members yet.
+- a separate `jar` task should produce a jar out of the `apiClasses` directory
+- package private classes are included in the API jar

 For this story, it is expected that the API jar is built after the implementation jar.
 It is not in the scope of this story to make the API jar buildable without building the implementation jar.
 Therefore, it is acceptable that the API jar task depends on the implementation jar if it helps.

 ### Test cases